Whenever anyone says, “Wow! Your Spanish is so good! How did you learn?” I always say, “I taught myself.”

-So, my seven-year do-it-yourself Spanish program really did work, and this—in eight simple steps—is how I did it.
+So, my seven-year do-it-yourself Spanish program really did work, and this—in 18 simple steps—is how I did it.

 I found a really simple grammar book and CD for beginners called “Hugo Spanish in 3 Months.”
 It’s full of short explanations and exercises.
 All the answers are in the back of the book, and it was an excellent source for picking up the basics: past, present and future tenses; prepositions; popular phrasal constructs and explanations related to plurals and gender.

 I set aside one hour at the end of every day to go through the exercises.
-Whenever I came across a section that troubled me, I would keep going back to repeat the exercises until the grammar began to sink in.
+Whenever I came across a section that troubled me, I’d keep going back to repeat the exercises until the grammar began to sink in.